crpalmer/pi-setup/README.txt

 To setup a new install, plug in the ethernet cable, boot and then

-ssh as pi / raspberry
+ssh-keygen -f "/home/crpalmer/.ssh/known_hosts" -R raspberrypi ssh pi@raspberrypi
+ (password: raspberry)

 sudo raspi-config
   * Advanced >> Update
   * Advanced >> Hostname
   * Advanced >> Memory Split (use least video memory)
-  * Advanced >> Boot make sure it books to console
   * Expand filesystem
+  * Enable boot to ... (make sure it is booting to console)
   * Internationalisation >> Change_timezone

-Allow it to reboot
+Allow it to reboot and then ssh pi@<new host name you picked>

+sudo su -
+apt-get update
+apt-get upgrade
+rpi-update
+shutdown -r now

 sudo su -
 apt-get install git